 Before your visit:

 -Fill out your online questions/consent forms through the MilkNotes platform you will get a invite to.

 -Make a list of ALL questions you have for me.
-You can email these to me if you wish (and have time to).

 -Have any equipment you need help with out (pillows, pumps, bottles etc), so we can look at them together.

 -I want you to be comfortable, so we can go into any room you normally feed in.

 -Do not clean/tidy your house for me (ok I won’t say no to a cuppa if someone else is putting the kettle on).

 – I want to see your baby feed, so try (ok I know) not to feed within the hour before my visit, so when I come your bub will eat whilst I am there for a proper assessment.

 -We need to be able to chat freely without distractions and focus on you and your baby, so whilst I love older siblings if you feel that might be a challenge please organize an activity or distraction for them during our visit.